-The Rayonier 1994 Incentive Stock Plan (the "Stock Plan") provides for the award of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, performance shares or any combination thereof to executives and key employees as long-term incentives.
+The Rayonier 1994 Incentive Stock Plan ("Stock Plan") provides for the award of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, performance shares or any combination thereof to executives and key employees as long-term compensation incentives.

-In making awards under the Stock Plan, the Committee considers individual performance criteria, levels of responsibility and prior experience, as well as historical award data and compensation practices at comparable companies.
+In making awards under the Stock Plan, the Committee considers individual performance criteria, levels of responsibility and prior experience, as well as historical award data and compensation practices at comparable forest products sector and general industry companies.

-Long-term incentive grants for 1998 under the Stock Plan are reflective of Rayonier's approach to total compensation, relative to market level pay practices of comparable companies, with a greater emphasis on at-risk rewards that closely align management performance with shareholder value.
+Long-term incentive grants for 1999 under the Stock Plan are reflective of Rayonier's approach to total compensation, relative to market level pay practices of comparable companies, with a greater emphasis on at-risk rewards that closely align management performance with shareholder value.

-Stock Options.
+STOCK OPTIONS.
 Non-qualified stock options to acquire Rayonier Common Shares are granted at an option price that is not less than the fair market value of a Common Share on the date of grant.
 The size of the non-qualified option grant is based primarily on competitive practice and is generally targeted to be at the median of option values granted by comparative forest products and general industry sector companies and adjusted based upon individual factors and historical award data.
-In 1998, non-qualified stock option awards totaling 371,500 shares were granted to 106 executives and key employees.
+In 1999, non-qualified stock option awards totaling 255,500 shares were granted to 85 executives and key employees.

-On January 2, 1998, the Committee awarded to Mr. Gross non-qualified options to acquire 45,000 Company shares at an exercise price of \$42.63 as determined by the market price on that day.
-Mr. Gross now owns 119,830 Common Shares, as detailed in the table on page 4.
-Pursuant to the Stock Plan, the Committee waived the early termination of the exercise period on Mr. Gross' outstanding non-qualified stock options to permit Mr. Gross to exercise his options through the dates provided for therein without regard to his retirement.
+On January 4, 1999, the Committee awarded to Mr. Nutter non-qualified options to acquire 30,000 Company shares at an exercise price of \$45.56 as determined by the market price on that day.
+Mr. Nutter now owns 118,782 Common Shares, as detailed in the table on page 4.

-Performance Shares.
+PERFORMANCE SHARES.
 In addition to traditional non-qualified stock options, the Committee has used the flexibility provided under the Plan to grant long-term incentives in the form of Contingent Performance Shares.

-Contingent Performance Shares are awarded to senior executives responsible for sustained Company Total Shareholder Return performance ("TSR"), as measured against the average performance of a selection of 12 comparative forest product peer group companies over a designated period.
+Contingent Performance Shares are awarded to senior executives responsible for sustained Company Total Shareholder Return performance ("TSR"), as measured against the average performance of a selection of 12 comparative forest products peer group companies over a designated period.
 The awards are contingent upon exceeding average peer group performance.
 The Share Award Valuation Formula provides a 100 percent share award when Rayonier outperforms the peer group companies by 20 percent.
 Failure to perform at 60 percent of the peer group companies' average results in zero award.

-TSR is calculated by measuring the growth in value of a hypothetical \$100 investment in each of the forest sector peer companies over the performance period, assuming all dividends are reinvested quarterly.

-Award payment is in the form of Rayonier Common Shares and may range from zero to a maximum of 150 percent of the target awards, based upon TSR performance.
+TSR is calculated by measuring the growth in value of a hypothetical \$100 investment in each of the forest products peer group companies over the performance period, assuming all dividends are reinvested quarterly.
+Award payment is in the form of Rayonier Common Shares and may range from zero to a maximum of 150 percent of the target awards based upon TSR performance.
 The TSR goals reflect the emphasis on creation of long-term shareholder value.